heftymouse/website/src/pages/info/uses.md

 This is a boring phone, in the best way possible.
 It doesn't have amazing specs or crazy features, but it has an incredibly clean, if sometimes buggy, Android experience, updates as soon as they come out for as long as it's supported, and once Google drops support for it, it's the easiest phone to install a custom ROM on.
 The occasional Pixel goodies like Magic Eraser (without Google One) and Circle to search are also super useful.
 It's also a phone you can actually hold unlike many of today's behemoths.
 Last but absolutely not least, the camera is genuinely as good as everyone says it is - no wonder it won MKBHD's blind smartphone camera test.
-Google may not be a leader in today's LLM race, but they've been doing AI where it matters for as long as it's been a thing.

 ### Lumia 650